docelic/terminfo/README.md

 Terminfo can read terminfo data from files on disk as well as from internal (compiled-in) storage.

-For filesystem access, specify terminfo files as absolute or relative paths:
+For individual terminfo file, specify absolute or relative path:

 ```
 data = Terminfo::Data.new path: "/path/to/t/te/terminfo_file"